All or Nothing (O-Town song)

-"All or Nothing" is a song recorded by American boy band O-Town.
-The pop ballad was written by Wayne Hector and Steve Mac, and produced by Mac.
+"All or Nothing" is a song by American boy band O-Town.
+The track was written by Wayne Hector and Steve Mac, and produced by Mac.
 It was released on March 20, 2001, as the second single from their debut album, O-Town (2001).
 The song reached number three in the United States, number five in Canada, and number four in the United Kingdom.

 In 2006, Irish boy band Westlife recorded a cover version on their seventh studio album, The Love Album—to which was used extensively as background music during the audition stages of The X Factor UK.
 The song itself charted without being properly released as a single in the United Kingdom.
 Westlife later revealed that the song was first offered to them but Simon Cowell, their executive producer, rejected it and passed it on to O-Town, becoming their hit.
 Rolling Stone ranked the song as the 32nd best boy band song of all time.

 Composition

 The song is performed in the key of C major in common time with a tempo of 64 beats per minute then modulates to D major after the bridge.
-The group's vocals span from G4 to A5.
+The group's vocals span from G3 to A4.